Ehrenfest's theorem beyond the Ehrenfest time: Proof sketch

+The proof requires three steps: defining $\pas(t)$ using the harmonic approximation to the exact dynamics; applying the Duhamel formula to bound the harmonic approximation error as a sum (integral) of errors accumulated at each time step; and bounding the error at each time step.

-\proofpart{Constructing the Gaussian mixture $\rhot$} If $\rhot(t)$ is to approximate $\rho(t)$, which satisfies the Lindblad equation~\eqref{eq:lindblad-simple}, then we would like to find $\pas(t)$ such that $\partial_t \rhot(t)\approx \LLQ [\rhot(t)] = \iint\! \dd \alpha \dd \sigma \, \pas(t) \LLQ [\tauQas]$.
-To accomplish this, we will use a \emph{harmonic} approximation $\LLQLa$ to $\LLQ$ near the point $\alpha$ in phase space, where harmonic dynamics are characterized by a quadratic Hamiltonians and linear Lindblad operators.
-The benefit of using this approximation is that harmonic dynamics exactly preserve the set of Gaussian states \cite{isar1994open,brodier2004symplectic,graefe2018lindblad} (see also \cite{strunz1998classical, halliwell1995quantum}).
+\proofpart{Constructing the distribution $\pas(t)$} If $\rhot(t)$ is to approximate $\rho(t)$, which satisfies the Lindblad equation~\eqref{eq:lindblad-simple}, then we would like to find $\pas(t)$ such that $\partial_t \rhot(t)\approx \LLQ [\rhot(t)] = \iint\! \dd \alpha \dd \sigma \, \pas(t) \LLQ [\tauQas]$.
+To accomplish this, we will use a \introduce{harmonic approximation} $\LLQLa$ to $\LLQ$ near the point $\alpha$ in phase space.
+Harmonic dynamics are characterized by a quadratic Hamiltonians and linear Lindblad operators, and they exactly preserve the set of Gaussian states \cite{isar1994open}.
+In the case of linear Lindblad operators and Hamiltonian $\HQ=\PQ^2/2m+V(\XQ)$, the harmonic approximation $\LLQLa$ to $\LLQ$ at $\alpha$ is obtained simply by replacing the potential $V$ with its local quadratic approximation about $x=\alpha^\x$.
+(For the harmonic approximation to more general Lindbladians, see the companion work \cite{hernandez2023decoherence2}.)
+This is an open-system generalization of Heller's thawed-Gaussian approximation \cite{heller1975time}.
 We will find a function $\pas(t)$ that exactly solves